pchiorean/Indentz/README.md

 When a document name ends with a _separator_ (space, dot, underscore, or hyphen) followed by characters matching the number of spreads, each split file will include the corresponding character in its name.
 For example, `Document_ABC.indd` with three spreads becomes `Document_A.indd`, `Document_B.indd`, and `Document_C.indd`.
 If no sequence is detected, you'll be prompted to provide one.

-> 🎓 The index is added to the end of the file name by default, but placing a `#` anywhere in the file name determines where the index will appear instead.
+> 💡 **Tip:** The index is added to the end of the file name by default, but placing a `#` anywhere in the file name determines where the index will appear instead.

 #### **SplitSpreadsByLayers**

-📍 _Suggested shortcut:_ ⌥⌘F7
+⌘ _Suggested shortcut:_ ⌥⌘F7

 Splits one spread into multiple spreads or combines multiple spreads into one, using predefined layers (default: **EN**, **DE**, **FR**, **IT**).
 When splitting, each new spread contains items from its corresponding layer.
 When joining, items from each spread are distributed into their respective layers in the combined spread.
 Other layers remain unchanged.

-> 🎓 Edit the variable `layers.master` to customize the predefined layers to your needs.
+> 💡 **Tip:** Edit the variable `layers.master` to customize the predefined layers to your needs.

 ---